unc-karim/hackathon_WIDS/README.md

-# Enhanced Human Detection in Flood Images
+# Flood Rescue: Real-Time Human Detection

 ### Using YOLOv11 with Advanced Training and Evaluation Strategies